Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management: Case Study: RSMA-enabled C-RAN

-In the RSMA framework, multiple users may decode each common message to reduce the interference for messages decoded afterwards.
+Thereby, the signal transmitted by each BS is subject to the maximum transmit power constraint denoted by In the RSMA framework, multiple users may decode each common message to reduce the interference for messages decoded afterwards.
 It is thus relevant to consider additional definitions of the network, which are provided as follows: